stephen-w-choo/cs50-ai/traffic/README.md

-ATTEMPT 1
+# ATTEMPT 1

 This was just a test to see if I got the syntax right.
-There are no deep layers here - the input layer gets flattened and passed straight into the output
+There are no deep layers here - the input layer gets flattened and passed straight into the output.
+This was done on the test set

 The accuracy is remarkable - even without any deep layers or convolution steps we went from a 0.33 accuracy to 0.8 - although in this case, we might be benefiting from the simplicity of the dataset, as well as the dataset being heavily weighted to category 1

+## Attempt 1 model
     model = tf.keras.Sequential([
     tf.keras.layers.InputLayer(input_shape=input_shape), # input layer - 3 dimensional array of width, height, RGB values
     tf.keras.layers.Flatten(), # flatten the inputs into a single dimension